Norman / Moore / Oklahoma City / Surrounding Areas / Person-to-Person / Virtual / Phone Coaching Support)

 Heartful Transitions provides educational, facilitative and organizational support only.
 We do not offer legal, medical, nursing, psychotherapy, or financial advice or services.
 Clients and others who utilize our resources are encouraged to consult licensed professionals for guidance specific to their circumstances, whenever possible.

-The Peace of Mind Plan was created in response to a reality I have witnessed repeated, both personally and professionally: during moments of serious illness, illness or worse, families are often overwhelmed not only by fear or grief, but by preventable confusion that creates serious conflict.
+The Peace of Mind Plan was created in response to a reality I have witnessed repeatedly, both personally and professionally: during moments of serious illness, illness or worse, families are often overwhelmed not only by fear or grief, but by preventable confusion that creates serious conflict.

 Important documents cannot be found - or were never created in the first place.
 Critical information needed to take care of business and personal responsibilities is missing.
 Decisions must be made under pressure without guidance, clarity, or confidence.
 The resulting anxiety and confusion can steal precious time and peace of mind from people who need to be together, united, loving each other through a painful experience.